Skip to content

 Use SHOW COLUMNS FROM <line_table> to see the full set for a specific parent.
 For example, SHOW COLUMNS FROM invoice_lines lists every column you can pass as line_<column> on an invoice INSERT.

 Line entities (invoice_lines, expense_lines, item_lines, journal_entry_lines, credit_memo_lines, etc.) are child tables attached to their parent transaction.
-You cannot INSERT or DELETE directly into a line table.
-Lines are created alongside the parent in a single SQL INSERT using the line_* column pattern shown above, or through the MCP server’s _lines nested array.
+When creating a new transaction, lines are declared alongside the parent in a single SQL INSERT using the line_* column pattern shown above, or through the MCP server’s _lines nested array.

-A few line tables (invoice_lines, credit_memo_lines, estimate_lines, purchase_order_lines, sales_order_lines, sales_receipt_lines, and their _line_groups variants) do support UPDATE of individual line fields after the parent has been created.
-Most other line tables (expense_lines, item_lines, journal_entry_lines, inventory_adjustment_lines, deposit_lines, discount_lines, shipping_lines, sales_tax_lines, payroll line tables) are read-only once the parent is posted.
+All other line tables (journal_entry_lines, inventory_adjustment_lines, deposit_lines, discount_lines, shipping_lines, sales_tax_lines, payroll line tables) are read-only once the parent is posted.

 UPDATE requires identifying the record by its list_id (for list entities) or txn_id (for transactions).